VictoriaDhmn/OSMNetFusion/README.md

 1. Clone the repository.
 2. Set the location in `configFile` (or use the default location).
 If necessary, modify other parameters or file paths.
 3. Run `runSimplification.py` in an IDE (or otherwise).
 Comment out individual steps if needed.

+See the bottom of this file for how to use this tool as a **package**.
+This is still work in progress though!

 Runtime: approx. 10-20mins for a 16km2 area, if all steps are executed.
 As the steps build on each other, `p3_simplification` may be executed standalone, yet if `p1_getFurtherOSMData` is altered, the subsequent steps must be rerun.
 In `runSimplification:main`: